coreBOS/coreBOSDocumentation/user/pages/08.extensions-integrations/02.integration/12.woocommerce/item.md

     2. Check that you have the sames taxes on your coreBOS
     ![](corebos-taxes.png?width=100%)

+    3. Set global variable **Inventory_Tax_Type_Default** in corebos to value equal to **individual**

-    3. Found the internal values for each tax on you woocommerce, inspecting code on the picklist that we showed you in step 1.
+    4. Found the internal values for each tax on you woocommerce, inspecting code on the picklist that we showed you in step 1.
     ![](inspect-taxes-picklist-to-know-names.png?width=100%)
     Standar tax, always will be an empty value.
 Don't worry we have controlled on our corebos code integration if you indicate the name standart.

-    4. Go to Business Maps module in your corebos and create a new map to indicate tax names in woocommerce what tax are in corebos, with the next name.
+    5. Go to Business Maps module in your corebos and create a new map to indicate tax names in woocommerce what tax are in corebos, with the next name.

     **WC2ProductsTaxes**